 Liquidity risk is principally managed by maintaining borrowing facilities at a level that is forecast to provide reasonable headroom in excess of the future needs of the company.
-As at 31 December 2021, the company had access to £41.0m (out of total liquidity facilities for the ABPAH group of £160.0m) of committed and undrawn borrowing facilities, which are available for a period of seven months.
+As at 31 December 2022, the company had access to £41.0m (out of total liquidity facilities for the ABPAH group of £160.0m) of committed and undrawn borrowing facilities.
 These are renewed annually and are drawn with the cash ring-fenced for debt service if not renewed.
-Liquidity risk is managed by the wider group which has access to a further £350.0m of committed and undrawn borrowing facilities, which are available for a period of two to three years.
+Liquidity risk is managed by the wider group which has access to a further £280.0m of committed and undrawn borrowing facilities, which are available for a period of two to three years.